Instructor: Dee Harper

 This course is one of four designed for Utah K-12 educators seeking a PE Endorsement.
 This online course will introduce you to basic teaching practices for adapted PE instruction.
 Students will identify techniques to provide competitive and cooperative sport experiences for students with disabilities consistent with their needs, interests, and abilities.
 Attendees will demonstrate competency in understanding the IEP procedure protocol.

-June 30, 2026 to August 25, 2026, Online
+October 27, 2026 to December 15, 2026, Online

 Basic Manufacturing Skills

-This course focuses on fundamental principles of measurement, performing measurements, data management and analysis related to medical device manufacturing.
+This course focuses on fundamental principles of measurement, performing measurements, data management, and analysis related to medical device manufacturing.
 Mastery of these skills is key to successful careers in the medical device and bioscience industry.

-June 16, 2026 to July 28, 2026, Miller Campus - MPDC, 114
+September 10, 2026 to November 5, 2026, Miller Campus - MPDC, 114

 Classroom Climate that Promotes Student Learning